In December 2006, when the Jee Shin wing chun group arrived at the Red Fortune Restaurant in Kulo.

 Due to China’s closed door policy, Hong Kong would receive all the accolades.

-We should never forget that contemporary wing chun kung fu has its origins in Southern China from the 18th Century.
+We should never forget wing chun kung fu has its origins in Southern China from the 18th Century.

 Grand Master Fung Chun categorically states: